Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 Invoices reflect recurring charges and consumption beyond committed amounts.
 Minimum commitments, contract terms, and subscription migrations are supported.

-Maxio includes finance-oriented capabilities such as SaaS metrics reporting, GAAP and IFRS-compliant revenue recognition, automated reconciliations, and ERP integrations.
+Maxio also includes finance-oriented capabilities, such as SaaS metrics reporting, GAAP and IFRS-compliant revenue recognition, automated reconciliations, and ERP integrations.

 Its focus is on billing accuracy and financial control.
 Real-time product access enforcement typically occurs outside the billing platform.